To listen to Eddie's entire interview with investigators from the Riverside County District Attorney's office, click the audio link below.

 James and his brother were moved from family to family, and eventually separated.
 James ended up in several group homes, never staying in one place due to frequent arrests for petty theft and drug possession.
 He learned at an early age not to trust anyone, and that drugs and alcohol were the solution to one's woes.

-.
+In 1982, he moved to his sister Cookie's house in Riverside.
 And like everyone else that James knew, she too was a drug user.
 She introduced James to the neighbors across the street, Henry and Nancy Chapman, and their four children.
 The Chapman's house wasthe party house, where the children ran amok and everyone could smoke pot and shoot up meth, which was James' drug of choice at the time.
 It was a disaster in the making.

 In 1984, the Chapmen children were removed from their parents custody and placed in foster care.
 Eventually they were placed in the custory of their aunt, Henry Chapman's sister, who was mildly schizophrenic.
 This is when the allegations were made by the aunt that 13-year-old Randy, diagnosed with mental retardation, had been raped by his father and 10 other men at a park in Riverside.
 Randy told investigators from the Riverside County Sheriff's Department that his father and others had buried dead bodies at a park, and that he saw James raping a baby.
 He stated blood was smeared on the walls of the apartment, that dead bodies were in the trunk of a car, that his grandmother was raped by two men while his mother cooked a turkey in the kitchen, that James shot a substance in his penis, and other horrific unbelievable tales of sadistic abuse.
 Of course, no homicide investigation was ever done to determine if there were indeed dead bodies anywhere.